jesuslopezpino/ExampleQuery/README.md

 ## ServiceImpl

-To create a ExampleQuery service instance you just need to create a class that extends the abstract class ServiceImpl<VO extends BasicVO>
+To create a ExampleQuery service instance you just need to create a class that extends the abstract class `ServiceImpl<VO extends BasicVO>`

 ## Filters

 Filters in ExampleQuery are very simple, it is the composition of a field name and a condition.
-In this case, a filter is represented by a Map<String, HqlCondition> where the key will be the field value (with dot annotation) and the condition that will be applied to the field.
-In that case, allowed conditions are represented by a java enum name HqlConditions
+In this case, a filter is represented by a `Map<String, HqlCondition>` where the key will be the field value (with dot annotation) and the condition that will be applied to the field.
+In that case, allowed conditions are represented by a java enum `HqlConditions`

 ### HqlConditions

-HqlConditions is an enum that contains the allowed filtering types to use with ExampleQuery.
+`HqlConditions` is an enum that contains the allowed filtering types to use with ExampleQuery.
 They are basically the most common jpql conditions clause.

 Does NOT requires value in example to be applied